jcolag/uManage/README.md

 Or think of it as "You Manage," since you can, indeed, do that.

-Or I'm running on Ubuntu, and I assume that my goals for a GUI will end up touching on Unity, somehow.
+Or I'm running on Ubuntu, and I assume that my eventual goals for a GUI will end up integrating with or at least touching on Unity, somehow.
 So, maybe it's an abbreviation for it.
+Probably not, though.

 Requirements
 ============